How tax credits save you money

 You must also file taxes to get the tax credit, even if you would not usually file (for example, if your income is lower than the amount in which people are required to file taxes).
 You can file taxes this year, even if you didn’t file taxes last year.
 You can also claim tax dependents on your taxes this year that you may not have previously claimed.
 Anyone in your household who is not claimed as a tax dependent this year must file taxes to receive a tax credit.
 If you do not need health coverage but your tax dependents do, you can get a tax credit for them if you file taxes.

 If you are married and want to get the tax credit, you must file taxes using the “married filing jointly” tax status for this year, unless you qualify to file taxes as the “Head of Household” or you meet special circumstances, including if you are the victim of domestic violence.
-If you think you meet special circumstances, you should contact Maryland Health Connection at 1-855-642-8572 (TTY: 1-855-642-8573) to proceed with your application.
+If you think you meet special circumstances, you should contact Maryland Health Connection at 1-855-642-8572 (Deaf and hard of hearing use Relay service) to proceed with your application.

 Additionally, you must not have failed to reconcile tax credits you received from a previous year in your annual tax filing.